iesta/lettercheat/README.md

 LETTERS : the 25 letters from Letterpress (or more or less for other games)

-MINLENGTH : minimum length of the resulting words
+MINLENGTH : minimum length of the resulting words (defaults to 2)

-NEEDEDLETTERS : letters that need to be in the returning words
+NEEDEDLETTERS : letters that need to be in the returning words for more refinement (optionnal)

 The script generates a log file called logs.txt